LifeTox: Unveiling Implicit Toxicity in Life Advice: Related Works

-For this vulnerability, numerous red teaming prompts have been discovered to trigger harmful responses from LLMs through implicitly toxic questions~\citep{ganguli2022red, perez-etal-2022-red, shaikh-etal-2023-second, lee-etal-2023-query, bhardwaj2023red}.
-Given the widespread use of LLMs, there is an urgent need for research aimed at preventing such scenarios.
+For this vulnerability, numerous red teaming prompts have been discovered to trigger harmful responses from LLMs through \textit{implicitly} toxic questions~\citep{ganguli2022red, perez-etal-2022-red, shaikh-etal-2023-second, lee-etal-2023-query, bhardwaj2023red}.
+Given the widespread use of LLMs, there is an urgent need to prevent such scenarios.
 The prevailing approach aligns LLMs with human values on safety~\citep{ouyang2022training, bai2022training}.
 Active research efforts are currently directed towards creating preference datasets through human annotation of machine-generated texts in response to these red teaming prompts~\citep{askell2021general, ji2023beavertails, shaikh-etal-2023-second, wang2023not}.
-However, these efforts face significant limitations in capturing the diversity of toxicity, mainly due to the narrow scope of the red teaming prompts compared to open-ended questions~\citep{choi-etal-2018-quac}.
-Recently, \citet{lee-etal-2023-square, Sun2023DELPHIDF} addressed the social risks in the scope of daily \textit{questions}.
+However, these efforts face significant limitations in capturing the diversity of toxicity, mainly due to the narrow scope of the red teaming prompts compared to daily open-ended questions~\citep{choi-etal-2018-quac, wen2023unveiling}.
+Very recently, \citet{lee-etal-2023-square, Sun2023DELPHIDF} addressed the social risks in the scope of daily \textit{questions}.
 In contrast, \texttt{LifeTox} offers a dataset that evaluates implicit toxicity in the \textit{responses} across various daily-life scenarios.